 We were shown to our table by a friendly member of staff.
 Jamie was handed what was becoming now standard colouring so we had a chance to sit back, chill and chat about our plans for the rest of the day at Magic Kingdom.
 The major bonus to this restaurant was the air conditioning.
 It was such a hot day and it was lovely to feel cool and relaxed.

-Currently the starters range from $9.00 to $12.00 in price.
-Two starters was just the right amount of food for him and neither were particularly filling.
+Currently, the starters range from $9.00 to $12.00 in price.
+Two starters were just the right amount of food for him and neither was particularly filling.
 The starters (appetizers) are bursting with healthy ingredients such as noodles, mango, cucumbers, soup, falafel and beans.

 I wanted to go for a main dish (entree) rather than trying two different starters.
-I was recommended the ‘Tastes like chicken’ Because it is dish as apparently it’s their most popular entree.
+I was recommended the ‘Tastes like chicken’ Because it is as apparently it’s their most popular entree.
 This is priced at $24.00.
-This is certainly not one of Disney’s cheaper sit down restaurants.
+This is certainly not one of Disney’s cheaper sit-down restaurants.
 Other dishes on the menu range from $18.00 for a curried vegetable crew stew up to $33.00 for whole fried fish.
-There’s seafood, thai noodles, lamb chops and more.
+There’s seafood, Thai noodles, lamb chops and more.
 It is certainly not somewhere to eat if you like plain food.
 It’s quite ‘adventurous’ for Disney food.

-The tastes like chicken comes with a chilli glaze and is served with jasmine rice and vegetables.
+The tastes like chicken came with a chilli glaze and is served with jasmine rice and vegetables.
 I was warned that the chilli glaze is hot.
 I don’t know if it’s my palate but I could not taste any chilli on my chicken let alone experienced any heat from it.
-Which was a shame.
+Which was a shame?
 The chicken was incredibly tasty though and the crispy coating was delicious.

 They had a choice of four desserts for adults priced at $8.00 each.